| Series | Countries | Live Scores | Fixtures | Results | News |

 1882

-Birth of The Master.
+Birth of the Master.
 Nobody has scored more first-class runs than Jack Hobbs' 61,760, or more hundreds than his 199, and he was one of Wisden's Five Cricketers of the 20th Century.
-He scored most of those runs for Surrey, but he was hugely prolific for England, and formed possibly cricket's best-ever opening partnership, with Herbert Sutcliffe.
+He scored most of those runs for Surrey, but he was hugely prolific for England, and formed possibly cricket's best ever opening partnership, with Herbert Sutcliffe.
 Hobbs made a record 12 Test hundreds against Australia, including three in four innings in 1911-12.
 He died in Hove in 1963.

 1952

 Big Bird is born.
-Rampaging in at 6ft 8in, with a yorker from hell, Joel Garner was a nightmare proposition for any batsman.
-The destructiveness of his pals Malcolm Marshall and Michael Holding meant he rarely had time for the headline-grabbing performance - Garner took four wickets 18 times but managed only seven five-fors in Tests - but he was virtually unhittable at the death in one-day cricket; more than 20 years since last game, Garner still holds the record for the lowest economy rate in the format.
+Rampaging in at 6ft 8in, with a yorker from hell, Joel Garner was a nightmare proposition for any batter.
+The destructiveness of his pals Malcolm Marshall and Michael Holding meant he rarely had time for the headline-grabbing performance - Garner took four wickets 18 times but managed only seven five-fors in Tests - but he was virtually unhittable at the death in one-day cricket; more than 30 years since his last game, Garner still holds the record for the lowest economy rate in the format.
 He did it time and time again for Somerset, and destroyed England in the 1979 World Cup final with a devastating spell of 5 for 4 in 11 balls: four were bowled, three of them yorked.

 1997